 Iggesund Mill is located on the narrow inlets of Iggesundsfjärden and Gårdsfjärden, which have low water turnover.

 The company takes part in the programme for coordinated monitoring of receiving bodies of water in the north-eastern part of county Hälsingland which refers to monitoring of the environmental effects of different activities in different catchment areas and in the coastal waters.

-  For annual data on reported emmisions to water from the Iggesunds Bruk mill please see Invercote Environmental Declaration
+For annual data on reported emmisions to water from the Iggesunds Bruk mill please see the Invercote Environmental Declaration.

 Strong improvement of marine environment during the last 30 years

 The mill's emissions of eutrophicating substances have fallen sharply since the 1980s.
 In trial fishing in 1987, the fish life in Gårdsfjärden was characterised as typical of areas of water high in nutrients.
 Some changes in the direction of more normal status were noted in 1996, but fish production remained high and with a preponderance of the carp family.

 Recovery proceeds slowly in such enclosed areas as Gårdsfjärden, where large amounts of organic material and mineral nutrients from earlier emissions have accumulated on the bottoms.